CBSE 10 SST Resources and Development Questions and Answers

 4. International Resources

-• National Resources: Natural Resources mean all the resources that belong to the nation.
+• National Resources: National Resources mean all the resources that belong to the nation.
 The country has legal powers to acquire even private property for the public good.
 You might have seen roads, canals, and railways being constructed on fields owned by some individuals.
 Urban Development Authorities get empowered by the government to acquire land.
 All the minerals, water resources, forests, wildlife, land within the political boundaries, and oceanic area up to 12 nautical miles (22.2 km) from the coast are termed as territorial water and resources therein belong to the nation.

 • International Resources: There are international institutions that regulate some resources.
 The oceanic resources beyond 200 nautical miles of the Exclusive Economic Zone belong to the open ocean and no individual country can utilise these without the concurrence of international institutions.